 If you are a resident take your blue medical card, residencia and passport.

-If you are on holiday take your passport and EHIC card (if you don’t have this card, take details of your private medical insurance.)
+If you are on holiday take your passport and EHIC or GHIC card (if you don’t have this card, take details of your private medical insurance.)

 When you arrive you will be greeted with English speaking receptionists, all they will ask you is what type of accident you’ve had (work accident, traffic accident, personal injury, etc) or if it’s an illness, and they will check they have your details on file (or make a note of them if they don’t).